HoracioSoldman/batch-processing-on-aws/README.md

 2. **Apache Airflow**: an open-source tool to programmatically author, schedule and monitor workflows.
 The majority of data tasks in the project will be monitored on Airflow.

 3. **Selenium** and **BeautifulSoup** are packages which help us to perform web scraping.
-BeautifulSoup cannot scrap a webpage that displays data lazily, this is where Selenium comes into the picture as it can wait for a specific content to load on the page before doing further process.
+BeautifulSoup cannot scrape a webpage that displays data lazily, this is where Selenium comes into the picture as it can wait for a specific content to load on the page before doing further processing.

 4. **AWS Simple Storage System** or Simple Storage System: provides a large storage for us to create a __Data Lake__.
 We will store all the raw data in this location.
 Also, the preprocessed data will be stored in S3 before being loaded to Redshift.